tallforasmurf/CHIP8IDE/readme.md

 When a statement is in error, it is shown with a pink background.
 When the edit cursor is on an erroneous statement, the cause of the error is displayed in a status line below the edit window.
-The user can jump from quickly from error line to error line by keying control-E.
+The user can jump quickly from error line to error line by keying control-E.

 The Source window offers a LOAD button which causes the program to be assembled and, if the source is error-free,